How to Turn Every Chess Game Into Opening Improvements: The Deviation Detection Workflow

 Step 4: Compare Against Master Games

 Use the Lichess Opening Explorer with master database filters.
 Look for the position after the deviation.
 Check what 2200+ players actually choose here, and what scores well for your side.
+For a deeper take on how Lichess compares to a dedicated repertoire trainer, see ChessAtlas vs Lichess.

 Step 5: Validate with an Engine